-where $D_t$ is the discarded catches in year t, $C_t$ is the total landed catches in year t, and $P_t$ is the proportion of discards in year t.
-Because the divisor is $1 - P_t$ as $P_t$ tends to 1.0 the divisor becomes very small and hence acts as a multiplier on total landed catch $C_t$ .
-The effect of this is that when $P_t$ is estimated to be above 0.5 the multiplying effect in the calculation of discards becomes grossly exaggerated (Figure 8).
+where D_t is the discarded catches in year t, C_t is the total landed catches in year t, and P_t is the proportion of discards in year t.
+Because the divisor is $1 - P_t$ as P_t tends to 1.0 the divisor becomes very small and hence acts as a multiplier on total landed catch C_t .
+The effect of this is that when P_t is estimated to be above 0.5 the multiplying effect in the calculation of discards becomes grossly exaggerated (Figure A.1).

 It is recommended that once discard proportions are estimated to be above 0.5 or 0.6 then attention needs to be paid to whether or not the inclusion of discards into the CPUE and the calculation of the RBC can be considered valid.
-In such cases, for example Inshore Ocean Perch, the Tier 4 analysis may need to be rejected and some alternative adopted.
+In such cases, for example Inshore Ocean Perch, the Tier 4 assessment may need to be rejected and some alternative adopted.

-Figure A1: The influence of the proportion discarded on estimates of discarded catches.
+Figure A.1: The influence of the proportion discarded on estimates of discarded catches.
 As the proportion of discards approaches 1.0 the multiplying effect in the estimation of discard amounts becomes greatly amplified.

-3.3 Selection of Reference Periods
+6.3 Selection of Reference Periods

-The Tier 4 requires a reference period to be selected to establish target and limit levels of CPUE and associated target levels of catch that are deemed by the RAG to act as a proxy for the desired state for the fishery.
+The Tier 4 requires a reference period to be selected in order to establish target and limit levels of CPUEs and associated target levels of catch that are deemed by the RAG to act as a proxy for the desired state for the fishery.
 These act as a proxy for the Harvest Strategy Policy reference points of 48% and 20% unfished spawning biomass.
-The original Tier 4 rule that used a linear regression of the last four year's CPUE to determine whether catches increase, or decrease was not able to rebuild a resource towards a desired target level and the current approach was developed to be able to manage a fishery towards a target and away from a limit.
+The original Tier 4 rule that used a linear regression of the last four year's CPUE to determine whether catches increase or decrease was not able to rebuild a resource towards a desired target level and the current approach was developed so as to be able to manage a fishery towards a target and away from a limit.